BearXP/AI-Snip/README.md

 ### Windows installation
 The most easy way to run AI-Snip is by downloading the binary from the releases page and running it.

-If you are python-savy, you may instead:
+If you are python-savvy, you may instead:
 1. Clone this repo
 2. `pip install pyqt6 pyperclip keyboard openai`
 3. `python aisnip.py` from the root of this repo